Mexican Pickled Carrots Recipe (Zanahorias en Escabeche)

 After you’ve sterilized your jars or airtight containers, then you can get started on the carrots.

-While the carrots and other vegetables are cooking you can prepare the brine by mixing the vinegar and water in a small saucepan.
-Allow it to come to a boil then turn off the heat and set aside.
+While the carrots and other vegetables are cooking you can prepare the brine by mixing the vinegar and water in a medium saucepan.
+Over medium-high heat, allow it to come to a boil then turn off the heat and set aside.

 Next add the salt, oregano, and peppercorns to the carrot mixture and cook for about 3 minutes, stir to combine the spices and vegetables well.